Homepage / Bullion Coins: Mexican Bullion / 2 oz. Mexican Silver Libertad

 He rang the bell of his church to get the town's attention, and he called on the people to rise against their brutal Spanish-European occupiers.

-Miguel Hidalgo y Costilla is often referred as 'The Father of Mexico.'
+Miguel Hidalgo y Costilla is often known as 'The Father of Mexico.'

 Design of the